Adreen-99/Code-Challenge-2/README.md

 A simple, dynamic web application that lets you manage a guest list for any event.
 Add guests, categorize them, track attendance, and remove them — all without refreshing the page.

-This challenge showcases DOM manipulation, event handling, and a beautifully styled UI using vanilla JavaScript, HTML, and CSS.
+This challenge showcases DOM manipulation, event handling, and a beautifully styled UI using JavaScript, HTML, and CSS.

 ---
 -- How to Run These functions ----
 ## 🛠️ Features

-### ✅ Core Functionality
+### ✅ Functionality
 - ✏️ Add guest names using a form input
 - 📜 Display guests in a dynamic list
 - ❌ Remove guests individually with a button
 - 🛑 Prevent page reload using `event.preventDefault()`

-### 🚀 Stretch Features
+### 🚀  Features
 - 🏷️ Categorize guests as Friend, Family, or Colleague with colored tags
 - 🟢 Toggle RSVP status (Attending / Not Attending)
 - 🧍 Limit guest list to 10 people — alert if the limit is reached